tosokr/test-action/README.md

 ## Inputs

-* client-id - The client(application) id of the service principal that is subject to secret rotation
+* client-id - The client(application) id of the service principal that is subject to secret rotation.
 * secret-validity-in-days - Desired validity, in days, of the new secret.
 The default is 90 days.

 ## Outputs

-* new-secret - Newly generated secret for the provided service principal
+* new-secret - The newly generated secret for the provided service principal

 ## Example